rwhetten/DeepSeqAnalysis/docs/source/re-seq-align-struct.rst

 \

-3. Web pages describe the steps required to `align samples <http://bioinformatics-ca.github.io/bioinformatics_for_cancer_genomics_2016/mapping>`_ of reads from normal and tumor samples to a reference human genome sequence, then analyze the resulting alignments to identify `rearrangements <http://bioinformatics-ca.github.io/bioinformatics_for_cancer_genomics_2016/rearrangement>`_.
+3. Web pages describe the steps required to `align samples <http://bioinformatics-ca.github.io/bioinformatics_for_cancer_genomics_2016/mapping>`_ of reads from normal and tumor samples to a reference human genome sequence, then analyze the resulting alignments to `identify rearrangements <http://bioinformatics-ca.github.io/bioinformatics_for_cancer_genomics_2016/rearrangement>`_.
+Before executing this exercise, you must create a "virtual environment" in which you install Python v2.7 and the numpy (Numerical Python) module, because the Lumpy program relies on those dependencies.
+Create the virtual environment with

+:code:`conda create --name=py2 python=2.7`

+- you will have to respond to a question confirming the installation.
+After creation of the virtual environment is complete, activate the environment using

+:code:`source activate py2`

+- you will see that the prompt changes to include (py2), so you can tell from the terminal prompt which virtual environment is in use.
+Install the numpy module in the terminal window running the virtual environemtn, using

+:code:`conda install numpy`

+- this will also ask for confirmation.
+Normally the creation of a virtualenv and installation of modules would only need to be done once, but because everything in the home directory is lost when a VCL instance is shut down, these steps must be repeated with each new instance that is started.

+\

+4. Download a shell script that will carry out the commands given in the webpages linked above, edited to reflect the differences in file paths and configuration of the VCL instance using
+:code:`wget -O module3.sh https://velocity.ncsu.edu/dl/qwRBSlU/367918`

 ------------------

 **IMPORTANT NOTES**

 	The full human reference genome sequence is too large to work in the alignment step, so after you unpack the Module3.tar.gz archive, you will need to change into the Module3 directory and extract the reference sequences for chromosomes 3, 6, 9 and 12 (because those have rearrangements on them) to a new file.
-I used the command
+The module3.sh script includes the command
 ::

 	bioawk -cfastx '{if($name==3 || $name==6 || $name==9 || $name==12) {print ">"$name"\n"$seq}}' human_g1k_v37.fasta | fold | gzip > chr36912.fa.gz